Orange-OpenSource/casskop/website/docs/5_operations/3_5_backup_restore.md

 The following storage options for storing the backups are:

-- S3 compatible (as in the example above)
+- s3 (as in the example above)
+- gcp
+- azure
-- ???
+- oracle cloud

+More details can be found on [Instaclustr's Cassandra backup page](https://github.com/instaclustr/cassandra-backup)

 ### Life cycle of the CassandraBackup object